-The REST API is used as a communication interface for the web-clients and devices.
-On this interface, the client Apps are able to send requests to the server. e.g. (Installation, Registration, Screen Thumbnails…).
+The REST API is used as a communication interface for web clients and devices.
+On this interface, the client applications are able to send requests to the server. e.g. (Installation, Registration, Screen Thumbnails…).

 The authorization protocol between the server and the front-end (Management User Interface) is based on the OAuth2 standard.
 With this protocol, the device requests a token during the login and places this token in the authorization header in every request thereafter.

 All communication is secured over the HTTPS protocol (WSS in the case of WebSocket).